hallzy/youtube-playlist-search/README.md

 Google requires that you pay a $5 registration fee to become an extension developer now and honestly, I can't be bothered.

+If you want to publish this extension in the Chrome Web Store, you are free to do so.
+However, I just ask that you:

+* Let me know first so I can update this README to say that it is being added
+* Let me know when it is approved and published so that I can post the link here
+* Let reference this git repo somewhere in the details of the extension so that people can easily review the code if they want, and/or submit bug reports or feature requests.
+* Try and keep the chrome extension in the store relatively up to date with the repo.

 So, to install this extension:

 * Download, or clone this repository